josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 </div>

-Angular's [class binding](guide/class-binding) can add and remove a CSS class conditionally.
+The [class binding](guide/attribute-binding#class-binding) in Angular can add and remove a CSS class conditionally.
 Add `[class.some-css-class]="some-condition"` to the element you want to style.

 Add the following `[class.selected]` binding to the `<button>` in the `HeroesComponent` template: